What Can I Do with a Bachelor's Degree in Nursing?

 Nursing is a very general term and as such, there are many specializations that can be pursued.
 A degree in nursing will prepare students for most options, but further training or education may be required as the discipline dictates.

-Important Facts About Bachelor's Degree in Nursing
+Important Facts About the Nursing Field

 Below are a few fields in which nursing graduates can practice their craft: